-Similar to Alternative 1, under Alternative 3 no facilities or structures would be constructed in the north area of Tinian.
-Construction related disturbances in central Tinian would be evident from 8th Avenue, Broadway, and Mount Lasso.
+Alternative 3 is nearly identical to Alternative 2.No facilities or structures would be constructed in the north area of Tinian.
+Construction related disturbances in central Tinian would be evident from 8th Avenue, Broadway and from Mt.
+Lasso.
 These activities would introduce some new elements into the landscape.
 But construction activities would be temporary and would have less than significant long-term impacts.
 Views of the various ranges from Mount Lasso would likely be negatively impacted by the altered landscape caused by the addition of these facilities.
 Due to Tinian's military history and other associated cleared areas on the island, the tolerance for these cleared ranges may be higher than in other locations.
 With implementation of mitigation measures listed in Section 13.2.2.3, the impacts of Alternative 3 on visual resources in north Tinian would be at a level less than significant.

-Similar to Alternative 1, under Alternative 3 the ranges would be constructed in the central area of Tinian.
-Of most prominence to public viewing would be the Platoon Battle Course along the east side of 8th Avenue, and to a lesser degree, the other three ranges south of 86th Street and north of Tinian Airport (West Field).
+Alternative 3 as proposed for the central area, is nearly identical to Alternative 2.
+The ranges would be constructed in the central area of Tinian.
+Of most prominence to public viewing would be the Platoon Battle Course along the east side of Broadway, and to a lesser degree, the range Automatic Field Firing Range along the east side of 8th Avenue.
 The large earthen berms, cleared ranges and perimeter roads/firebreaks would be a substantial change from the current, more naturally-appearing landscape.
 However, similar to the north area, because of Tinian's military history and other associated cleared areas on the island, the tolerance for these cleared ranges may be higher than in other locations.
 With implementation of mitigation measures listed in Section 13.2.2.3, the impacts of Alternative 3 to visual resources in north Tinian would be at a level less than significant.
 Under Alternative 3, no facilities or structures would be constructed in the south area of Tinian and no public viewpoints would be expected to be impacted, therefore, no impacts to visual resources would be anticipated.